matter-labs/zksync-lite-docs/docs/faq/decentralization.md

 ## How decentralized is zkSync?

 Technologically, decentralization is not a binary option but rather a continuum of design choices.
-The following rough scale can be used to asses a level of decentralization of a crypto project with regard to the ownership of assets:
+The following rough scale can be used to assess a level of decentralization of a crypto project with regard to the ownership of assets:

 1. Centralized custody (fully trusted): Coinbase
 2. Collective custody (trust in the honest majority): sidechains